Why do Australian Labradoodles cost so much?

 And what do I as a breeder do?

 There are many reasons why an Australian Labradoodle costs what they cost.
-Until I purchased my first intact male, I would travel to find the perfect sire for my litters.
-The stud fee I usually paid was $2500. ( this has now gone up,to 2750-3000) I have gone to California, Canada, Montana, Colorado, and Oregon for some of my breedings.
+If you check the ALAA and the WALA and the ALCA, you will find that my puppies are not as much as most of the other breeders in the organizations for this developing breed.
+Until I purchased my first intact male, (the last one I bought cost over $14000.00 I would travel to find the perfect sire for my litters.
+The stud fee I usually pay is $3000.00. .
 The progesterone testing and artificial insemination comes at additional expense.
-Some of our breeding dogs are purchased at 8 weeks old with the average cost of a breeding dog being ten thousand dollars (this is the cost of best of the litter, unaltered, but an unproven, untested dog).
+Some of our breeding dogs are purchased at 8 weeks old with the average cost of a prospective breeding puppy being ten thousand dollars (this is the cost of best of the litter, unaltered, but an unproven, untested dog).
 Because they are so young, we wait until they are almost a year to start their health testing.
 If the dog does not pass ALL of the tests, we refuse to breed him/her and we ensure that the dog is found a quality home.
 Only the very best of the best dogs are used in our program.
-Over the last 2 years,most of the other ALAA breeders have changed their puppy prices to $3000 or higher.
+Over the last 2 years,most of the other ALAA breeders have changed their puppy prices to $3200 or higher.

-In order to be the best breeder possible, I attend ALAA conferences and participate in a variety of trainings to raise the healthiest and smartest puppies around.
+In order to be the best breeder possible, I belong to the ALAA and WALA and pay their fees to be a member in good standing.
+I want to better the breed, and work hard to try to produce a better, healthier puppy each time I have a dog bred.
+I attend ALAA conferences and participate in a variety of trainings to raise the healthiest and smartest puppies I can. .
 I follow the Avidog breeder techniques and also the Puppy Culture techniques.
+There are expenses to get this education.
 I have our puppies evaluated by professional trainers to ensure the best aptitude. and by professional dog handlers to ensure the best structure (choosing the best of the best to keep in our program).
 Often, the handlers are amazed at the quality of our puppies, making it difficult for us to choose which puppy to keep.
-I only use veterinarians for our vaccinations (instead of doing it myself) to insure the vaccines are fresh and high quality; and so the puppies get an additional health check by the vet.
+I use veterinarians for our vaccinations (instead of doing it myself) to insure the vaccines are fresh and high quality; and so the puppies get an additional health check by the vet.

 EllsWORTH Labradoodles is not a kennel.
 We are a family and our dogs live in our home as our beloved and pampered pets.
 There is no way to have all of our breeding dogs with us and give each of them the pampering we desire for them, so many of our breeding dogs live in Guardian homes nearby.
 A guardian home is a family that has one of our breeding dogs as their own pet, but I retain breeding rights.
 More information on the guardian program is on the page called "Guardian Opportunities" However, all puppies are born and raised in our home until they are picked up or shipped to you.